Hengz1231/zhanghengmath/contents/home.md

 #### Research Interests
 My research lies at the intersection of geometric analysis and spectral theory, with a focus on the following three directions:
-1. Synthetic curvature in various spaces;
+1. Synthetic Ricci curvatures and their applications;
-2. Spectral problems on graphs and manifolds;
+2. Problems related to Scalar curvatures;
-3. Variational problems and rigidity in geometry.
+3. Spectral problems on graphs and manifolds;